maelvls/maelvls.github.io/content/2020/how-can-packets-come-back/index.md

 <!-- https://textik.com/#0db10960397c06f5 -->

-By reading through the diagram, we can see that the packet is re-written by the Google's firewall using D-NAT: the destination is replaced by a fixed IP, the one of the VM.
+By reading through the diagram, we can see that the packet is re-written by the Google's firewall using DNAT: the destination is replaced by a fixed IP, the one of the VM.

 > Why do I say "packets" but what I should really say is "segments"?
 That's